JingMatrix/ChromeXt/README.md

 The author uploads releases to [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/org.matrix.chromext/releases) when needed, but not that frequently.

 You can then install UserScripts from popular sources: URLs that ends with `.user.js`.
-However, this fails for scripts from some domains like `raw.githubusercontent.com`.
+However, this fails for UserScripts from some domains like `raw.githubusercontent.com`.
-For them, one can download those scripts using the download button on the top of Chrome's three dot menu, and then open your downloaded scripts in Chrome.
-The installation prompt should show up again.
-Alternatively, it is possible to use the `Install UserScript` page menu if you simply want to install it without further editing.
+For them, use the `Install UserScript` page menu if you simply want to install them without further editing.

 ### Supported API